zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/BarChartViewer/README.md

 }
 ```

-An set of chart options can be defined along with the data that define the x-axis and y-axis labels and margins.
+A set of chart options can be defined along with the data that define the x-axis and y-axis labels and margins.
 The margins add space outside of the axes lines for the tick and axes labels.

 ``` json